If your love for rice bowls runs deep.

 How to Make Greek Ground Turkey Rice Bowls

-- Cook ground turkey with Greek seasoning.
-In a large skillet over medium heat, add 1 tablespoon of olive oil and the ground turkey, breaking it apart as it cooks.
-Sprinkle with 1 tablespoon of Greek seasoning and add another tablespoon of olive oil.
+Cook ground turkey in a large skillet over medium heat, breaking it apart as it cooks.
+Sprinkle with Greek seasoning and add another tablespoon of olive oil.
 Stir well and cook for 3-4 more minutes, until the turkey is cooked through.

 FAQs